 Washington Group on Disability Statistics

 The main objective of the WG is the promotion and coordination of international cooperation in the area of health statistics by focusing on disability measures suitable for censuses and national surveys.
 The aim is to provide basic necessary information on disability which is comparable throughout the world.
-For the primary purpose of informing policy on equalization of opportunities, the WG has developed, tested internationally, and adopted a short set of disability measures suitable for use in censuses, sample-based national surveys, or other statistical formats.
+For the primary purpose of informing policy on equalization of opportunities, the WG has developed, tested internationally, and adopted a short set of disability measures (WG-SS) suitable for use in censuses, sample-based national surveys, or other statistical formats.

 Points of contact: Washington Group Secretariat (NCHS, U.S.A.)